 Some of the most common injuries suffered in premises liability accidents include:

 Premises accident injuries can be extremely serious.
 They can cause permanent scarring, disfigurement, and disability.
 Your injuries may take you out of work temporarily or permanently, adding lost wages to your losses.
 It is important to bring a premises liability claim against a careless property owner if you or a loved one has been seriously injured.
 A successful claim can help you get your life back on track.

-Before you can obtain financial compensation for a premises liability accident, you or your lawyer must prove the necessary legal elements.
+Before you can obtain financial compensation for a slip and fall or premises liability accident, you or your Augusta slip and fall accident lawyer must prove the necessary legal elements.
 The burden of proof – the responsibility to prove someone else’s fault – rests with the injured party (plaintiff) in a premises liability lawsuit.
 It is up to your lawyer to preserve, collect and present evidence that proves four elements as more likely to be true than untrue:

 Evidence in a premises liability claim in Augusta can take the form of photographs of the property defect, video surveillance footage of the accident, eyewitness statements, accident reports, medical records, and expert testimony.
 Your lawyer can help you gather clear and convincing evidence in a thorough investigation of your accident.
 Then, your lawyer can present this evidence to an insurance company or courtroom on your behalf.

 Through a slip and fall or premises liability lawsuit, you can recover compensation for the losses you sustained due to the property owner’s failure to maintain safe premises.
 Under Georgia law, you are eligible to collect two types of damages: economic and non-economic.
 Economic damages refer to your tangible financial losses, while non-economic damages involve your physical and emotional pain and suffering.

 Common types of damages available in Georgia premises liability cases include the following.